kahnwong/karnwong.me/content/about.md

 ![me-at-grill-the-data](/about/me-at-grill-the-data.jpg)

 I started out as an IT support, then pick up DevOps through self-hosting and software engineering during school years.
-I have been involved in every step in a machine learning project workflow from r&d to production.
+I have been involved in every step in machine learning project workflow from r&d to production.
+Used to moonlight as a sysadmin, data engineer, machine learning engineer, DevOps and site reliability engineer.
 Currently I am a head of platform engineering at [Baania](https://baaniathailand.com).
 If you are in Bangkok, you might see me at a local meetup 😎.

 ### Active Communities